Tetrapak0/NexusShell/README.md

 ## Build:
 ### **If you wish to compile for aarch64, you must build your own SDL3 library for it with an aarch64 OpenGL3 library.
 Neither are provided, as I have no access to OpenGL3 for aarch64.**
 ### Server:
 As of now, the server only supports Windows and can only be build using Visual Studio.
-CMake and Linux support is coming.
+CMake and Linux support are coming.
 ### Client:
 The client only supports Linux.
 #### 1. Clone repository